taufikinfo/pyget/README.md

 - CLI version for command-line enthusiasts.
 - Resumable downloads.
 - Dynamic default values for splits and chunk size based on the file size.
+- Supports downloading from YouTube and non-YouTube sources.

 ## Installation